merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 N22_modules.txt:44057 | c_000000000122 | 1.0 | K02586,K02591,K02588 | 16856,16857,16855
 N25_modules.txt:11798 | c_000000000104 | 1.0 | K02586,K02591,K02588 | 13919,13920,13918

 These are promising results!
-The complete M00175 module was found in 4 different Arctic Ocean samples (there are two different instances in sample N07).
+The complete M00175 module was found in 4 different Arctic Ocean samples (there are two instances in sample N07).

-I encourage you to look through the other instances of this module in the output files.
-If you do this, you will see that some metagenomes appear to have all three of these genes split across multiple contigs (could they be contigs from the same genome?).
+I encourage you to look through the other, less complete instances of this module in the output files.
+If you do this, you will see that some metagenomes appear to have all 3 of these genes split across multiple contigs (could they be contigs from the same genome?).
 For instance, here is a pair of contigs from sample N22:

 N22-contigs_modules.txt:35879 | c_000000000861 | 0.3333333333333333 | K02588 | 43430
 N22-contigs_modules.txt:49457 | c_000000003717 | 0.6666666666666666 | K02591,K02586 | 84130,84129